How we work

 Methodology

-Sector Signals produces AI-generated research grounded in publicly available sources.
-Every report is labeled "AI Generated" and built on a structured pipeline that emphasizes traceability over volume.
+Sector Signals produces research grounded in publicly available sources, built on a structured pipeline that emphasizes traceability over volume — every claim tied back to a citable source.

 1. Data collection

 For each report theme, we identify 30 or so target companies and topic streams across the relevant geographies.
-Public sources include corporate IR pages, sustainability reports, regulator publications (EU Official Journal, FSA, SEBI, MoEFCC), industry press, and grounded web search through Google APIs.
+Public sources include corporate IR pages, sustainability reports, regulator publications (EU Official Journal, FSA, SEBI, MoEFCC), industry press, and configured search feeds.

 2. Triage

-Collected documents are scored for relevance and classified by signal type (regulation, new product, M&A, supply capacity, financial, etc.) using Gemini Flash-Lite.
+Collected documents are scored for relevance and classified by signal type (regulation, new product, M&A, supply capacity, financial, etc.) using theme-specific rules.
 Documents below a relevance threshold are dropped.

 3. Synthesis

-Per-vendor summaries are produced with Gemini Pro using Google Grounding.
-Each synthesis captures a 1,500-character executive summary plus a key-events timeline that feeds the report's analytical sections.
+Per-vendor summaries are produced from structured source records and cited fact cards.
+Each synthesis captures an executive summary plus a key-events timeline that feeds the report's analytical sections.

 4. Writing

-Section drafts are produced with Claude Sonnet, working from the synthesized vendor profiles, theme-level context, and cited fact cards.
-The model is constrained to use only fact-card material for numeric claims.
+Section drafts are built from the synthesized vendor profiles, theme-level context, and cited fact cards.
+Numeric claims are constrained to fact-card material — nothing is asserted beyond the cited sources.

 5. Fact cards